jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index3.md

 ### Q2.
 Score from 1 - 5 according to perceived complexity

 Please score the following examples (A - D) according to your perceived complexity: 1 being the lowest complexity, 5 being the highest complexity.
-You are allowed to score different examples the same score, but try to spread out the scores to get a sense of what examples are more/less complex.
+You are allowed to score different examples the same score, but try to spread out the scores to give a sense of what examples are more/less complex.

 **A.**